 4. Can I start the processing of my passport now?

 Here is the official stance from the Department of State: You can apply now for regular process, but unless you have a life-or-death emergency, you will experience delays before receiving your passport and the return of your citizenship documents such as previous passports, and birth and naturalization certificates.
-We will not offer normal processing times until phase three of our reopening plan.

 6. What if I don’t have a passport and have a trip that I must absolutely make without exception?